 If you are ever feeling afraid, we’re here for you.

 Do you fear for your safety?
 Contact University Police at 973-655-5222.
-Visit the University Police website for specific phone information.
+Visit the University Police website to learn about specific services.
 You can provide confidential tips to the police by calling 973-655-5128.

 Check out these other support groups and services!

 With the RAVE Guardian App you send a message that goes to the University Police department to say you’re traveling on campus and when you arrive.